anvo-2001/an.github.io/index.md

   </div>
 </div>
 <div style="background-color: #f3f3f3; padding: 10px; margin-bottom: 30px; display: flex; gap: 20px;">
-An R project analyzing 50 years of global CO₂ emissions from Our World in Data (1972–2022).
+Analyzed 50 years of global CO₂ emissions from Our World in Data (1972–2022).
 Analysis revealed China and India as top current emitters, while the U.S. leads in historical and per capita emissions.
 A time series analysis also showed a 0.298% increase in CO₂ emissions associated with a 1% GDP increase.
 </div>

 <!-- Project: Housing Affordability -->